 Since the central bank is responsible to achieve inflation target, a considerable degree of independence is required in formulation and conduct of monetary policy.
 This degree of independence is nonetheless associated with the accountability of the institution.
 In practice, degree of independence of the central bank varies from country to country.
-In Pakistan, the State Bank of Pakistan is an autonomous institution and enjoying a comfortable independent status.
-There could be arguments on the degree of independence, however, as far as the selection of operational instruments, setting monetary targets and related monetary policy issues are concerned, the SBP is largely free from the political influence.
-However, allocation of the annual target for the government's budgetary borrowing from the banking system is being done in the Fiscal and Monetary Policies Coordination Board prior to the announcement of the federal budget, generally the government does not breach these targets.
-Moreover, government's borrowing from the SBP directly contributes to reserve money growth thus making it highly inflationary in nature.
-The government's access to financing from the central bank makes conduct of monetary policy challenging in two ways: (a) it reduces the central bank's ability to control liquidity; and (b) it also hurts the credibility of the central bank's commitment to contain inflation within a desired range.
-These are the reasons that government borrowings from the central bank is not in practice in ITers, rather it is restricted through legislative amendment as it has been done in Turkey (TCMB, 2001).
+In Pakistan, State Bank of Pakistan is an autonomous institution and enjoying a comfortable independent status.10 There could be arguments on the degree of independence, however, as far as the selection of operational instruments, setting monetary targets and related monetary policy issues are concerned, SBP is largely free from the political influence.
+However, allocation of the annual target for the government's budgetary borrowing from the banking system is being done in the Fiscal and Monetary Policies Coordination Board prior to the announcement of the federal budget and generally government does not breach these targets.
+Moreover, government's borrowing from SBP directly contributes to reserve money growth thus making it highly inflationary in nature.
+The government's access to financing from the central bank makes conduct of monetary policy very challenging in two ways.
+(1) It reduces the central bank's ability to control liquidity, and (2) It also hurts the credibility of the central bank's commitment to contain inflation within a desired range.
+These are the reasons that government borrowings from the central bank is not in practice in ITers, rather it was restricted through legislative amendment as it has been done in Turkey (TCMB 2001).

-&lt;sup>7 Core or underlying inflation measure is computed by exclusion method, trimming method or by using some other statistical method(s).
+9 Core or underlying inflation measure is computed by exclusion method, trim method or by using some other statistical method(s).
 The primary reason to compute core inflation is to identify the permanent component and exclusion of the transitory shocks from headline inflation.